heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 4.

 No animals, livestock or poultry of any kind shall be raised, bred or kept on any part of the property, except dogs, cats, or other household pets, provided that such household pets are not kept, bred or maintained for any commercial purpose.
-Animals must be on leashes when wallring and animal waste must be disposed of by the pet owner.
+Animals must be on leashes when walking and animal waste must be disposed of by the pet owner.

 ### Section 5.